 How to Get There: Panorama Train

 If your kids are still small, encouraging them to climb up Schonbrunn’s steep hill can be a challenge.
 Provided you visit between March and October, the panorama train is a life saver.
 Starting from the palace, the electric train comfortably makes its way to Vienna zoo in 20 min.
 On the way you pass the Imperial museum of carriages and vehicles (Wagenburg) and Hietzing Gate.
 All in all, the train’s full round perfectly entertains children and adults.
 Further stops along the route are Schonbrunn’s original Tyrolean house, the Gloriette belvedere on top, and the obelisk and Schonbrunn’s public swimming pool (perfect for hot summer days).

 Food And Drink

-While I haven’t had a meal at both places in a while customer reviews suggest that you will get better food and service elsewhere.
+While we found our lunch at Tirolergarten absolutely acceptable customer reviews suggest that you will get better food and service elsewhere.
 Since the tavern and the pavillon are unique buildings do take a look inside.
 Good alternative options for lunch or a snack are Landtmann’s Jausenstation (see photo; closed in the winter from November to March) and Gloriette cafe.
 For Landtmann’s Jausenstation take the Panorama train to Meidlinger Tor.